 If the underlying interpretation were “for some time”, transitivity of the binary hasPart could no longer be taken for granted, as two hasPart assertions to be chained could belong to two different SNAP ontologies.

-There is thusgood reason to subscribe to interpretation (II), as this is the only available interpretation consistent with the semantics.
+There is thus good reason to subscribe to interpretation (II), as this is the only available interpretation that has a possibility of being consistent with the semantics.
 But ontology builders are usually not aware of the fact that they have implicitly substituted the interpretation function (which maps syntactic constructs of OWL 2 to intended models) with a temporalised variant, regardless of whether they would have intended the permanent or temporary parthood variant if they had been aware thereof.
 Obviously, the interpretation must be equivalent to the OWL 2 direct semantics [9] in as far as it preserves syntactical structure and inferences and does not lead to additional expressivity.
 But it has – to our knowledge – never been made explicit what this substitution might consist of.

-Therefore we will first give a partial example of such an interpretation.
-The general strategy of this interpretation is to augment the instances esof classes and object properties in the OWL model with an additional time index t, which specifies that the entity in question exists at t.
+To address this mismatch and try to understand it better we sketch here an example of how the interpretation function might be modified.
+The general strategy of this interpretation is to augment the interpretations of class members and object properties in the OWL model with an additional time index t which specifies that the entity in question exists (object property holds) at t.
 Class instances then become pairs and object property instances triples.
 In order to keep the surface grammar and overall semantics intact, the interpretations of all OWL axioms will be prepended with a conditionalised universal quantification over t that specifies that the axiom should hold at all times that the entity in question exists.
 Time instants are hereby external to the domain.
 For example, the interpretation of a class assertion axiom that asserts that a is an instance of class C, as long as a exists, would then read (domain  , interpretation I):

 t (a I,t)   I  (aI ,t)  CI